ABOUT LT. GOVERNOR NUNGESSER

-Called the “hardest working man in America” by one national media outlet for his work to protect the citizens he represents, Billy Nungesser has worked tirelessly to defend his community and fight to rescue and restore the Gulf Coast in the wake of the Deep Horizon Oil Spill.
+Called the “hardest working man in America” by one national media outlet, for his work to protect the citizens he represented, Billy Nungesser has worked tirelessly to defend his community and fight to rescue and restore the Gulf Coast in the wake of the Deep Horizon Oil Spill.
 Another national news organization described him as a true son of Louisiana having grown up in the state’s holy trinity of seafood, oil and politics.

 In 2006, Billy Nungesser was elected President of Plaquemines Parish at a time when the parish was struggling to recover from the devastation of Hurricanes Katrina and Rita.
 On day one, Billy went to work by challenging and working with FEMA and the Army Corps of Engineers to increase public projects that increased investment in infrastructure.

-Nungesser also focused his efforts on coastal restoration to protect our wetlands and protect communities from storm surges by developing a master plan and bringing federal, state and private resources together to increase funding.
+Billy also focused his efforts on coastal restoration to protect our wetlands and protect communities from storm surges by developing a master plan and bringing federal, state and private resources together to increase funding.
 His efforts earned him re-election in 2010 with over 70% of the vote.

-In 2002, Louisiana Life Magazine named him one of our states “Top CEOs.”
+In 2002, Louisiana Life Magazine named him one of our state’s “Top CEOs.”
 While in business, Billy helped form the Plaquemines Association of Business and Industry.
 As President of Plaquemines Parish, Billy has used his business sense and discipline to hold the line on taxes and control spending.
 This has resulted in annual savings to the taxpayers and millions of dollars of surpluses each year in Plaquemines Parish.

-Next to his ranch where he raises elk and cattle, he created the Pointe Celeste Therapeutic Riding Center to enable physically and mentally challenged people to share in the therapeutic benefits of enjoying nature through free horseback rides.
+Next to his ranch where he raises elk and cattle, he created the Pointe Celeste Therapeutic Riding Center to enable physically and mentally challenged people to share in the therapeutic benefits of enjoying nature through horseback rides at no cost to them or their families.
 He has also volunteered his time with countless organizations to help people in need, including serving on the board of the United Way of New Orleans and as a past chair of the Plaquemines Campaign.